vishal1796/Sudoku/README.md

-# Soduku-
+# Sudoku
-Soduku Solver in Python
+Sudoku Solver in Python